 Thanks to healthy eating, I now find it possible and also easy to make too.
-In the past, when I cook okra soup (ila alasepo) I use about a serving spoonful of palm oil which in my opinion is not too bad if you ask me but it is also good to give the healthy treat a try too.
+In the past, when I cook okra soup (ila alasepo) I use about ½ cup of palm oil which in my opinion is not too bad if you ask me.
+However, it is good to go without the oil whenever you can without compromising on flavour.

-Trust me, you won’t miss a thing and this oil-less okra soup is packed with nutrients, it is a delight.
-I made this recipe as guilt-free as possible and that is why I choose fish and not beef.
+Trust me, you won’t miss a thing and this oil-less okra soup is packed with nutrients, it is a delight and budget-friendly.
+I made this recipe as guilt-free as possible and that is why I chose fish and not beef.
 You can use any protein you want and I’m sure it would taste great too.

 Ground crayfish (optional)

-Seasoning cube (I used knorr cubes)
+Chicken stock cubes (I used knorr cubes)